Sjeiti/ronvalstarnl/src/data/markdown/post_front-end-logic-without-javascript.md

 This is really just an expander.
 But just for examples sake: here is a nested one.
 And a bit of UX advice on hamburgers: try not to use them especially if you only have three menu items.

-Here we have is also a small issue that is hard to resolve without resorting to Javascript.
+Here we have is also a small issue that is hard to resolve without resorting to JavaScript.
 The submenus in this example use `input[type=radio]` and unlike `type=checkbox` radios cannot be disabled when clicking the selected one.
-Resolving this issue requires adding an extra unrelated input which will be checked by Javascript when a checked radio is clicked.
+Resolving this issue requires adding an extra unrelated input which will be checked by JavaScript when a checked radio is clicked.

 ```html
 <!--example-->